Ella-Maduagwu/DataGenerator/readMe.txt

 #step 1
-please have the connection details for your Database at hand If you don't have one, it's very easy to create a database, I recommend MySQL database as that was the Database used for this project
+please have the connection details for your Database at hand If you don't have one, it's very easy to create a database, I recommend MySQL as that was the Database used for this project

 please follow the steps below to create a database :